j-phey/j-phey/README.md

 ### 👋 Hi there, I'm Jon! ✨

-🚀 I'm a passionate software engineer with a focus on web applications and building clean user interfaces.
+🚀 I'm a passionate about web applications with clean user interfaces.
 While I'm trained as a full stack developer, my passion lies in frontend development.
 I use technologies such as HTML, CSS, JavaScript, and modern frameworks like React and Vue.js.
 I also have experience with back-end development using Node.js, Express, and database technologies such as MongoDB and PostgreSQL.

-🌱 My background is in tech sales and customer support, most recently at [Vercel](https://vercel.com/) and [Slack](https://slack.com/), and I've recently obtained a diploma through [Coder Academy](https://coderacademy.edu.au/) (take a look at what I built below!).
+🌱 My professional background is in tech sales and customer support, most recently at [Vercel](https://vercel.com/) and [Slack](https://slack.com/), and I've recently obtained a diploma through [Coder Academy](https://coderacademy.edu.au/) (take a look at what I built below!).

 📬 You can connect with me on [LinkedIn](https://www.linkedin.com/in/jonphey/).